Simple Baked Oatmeal

 This recipe for baked oatmeal is the epitome of that advice: Oatmeal is one of the most budget-friendly foods out there.
 And this is a unique way to prepare it that’s delicious in its simplicity yet completely customizable.

-Try this simple baked oatmeal recipe and if you like it, start adding this recipe to your breakfast rotation.
+Money-saving tip: Try this recipe and if you like it, start adding it to your breakfast rotation.

 Simple Baked Oatmeal: What You’ll Need